alexander-nichols/capstone-project/Data_Sheet.md

 # Datasheet Template
+The dataset was provided on the Kaggle weksite [Life Expectancy (WHO) Fixed](https://www.kaggle.com/datasets/lashagoch/life-expectancy-who-updated).
+It provides life expectatancy and a number of health and economic related indicators for the period 2000-2015.

 ## Motivation
 **For what purpose was the dataset created?** _Was there a specific task in mind?
 Was there a specific gap that needed to be filled?
 Please provide a description._ <br>